Foknetics/TBC-Guides/ssc.md

 ## Pre Hydross Trash
 ### Coilfang & Bats Pack
 * Focus Sporebat then Hate Screamer
-* %MT% grab Beast-Tamer
+* Mahakaha grab Beast-Tamer
 * All players, pets, and totems need to be stacked
-* %OT2% sits out to soak charge
+* Aegistwo sits out to soak charge

 ### Underbog Colossus
 * Ranged play from **max range** to avoid quake (30yds)